-This approach includes all the measures designed in advance, with appropriate planning tools and stakeholder participation.
+This approach includes measures designed in advance, with appropriate planning tools and stakeholder participation.
 The proactive approach is based both on short term and long term measures and includes monitoring systems for a timely warning of drought conditions.
 It can be considered an approach to "manage risk".
 A proactive approach consists of planning the necessary measures to prevent or minimize drought impacts in advance.
 Such an approach includes preparedness of planning tools which enable the consequences of a possible water emergency to be avoided or reduced, as well as the implementation of such plans when a drought occurs.

-The proactive approach foresees a continuous monitoring of hydrometeorological variables and of the status of water reserves in order to identify possible water crisis situations and to apply the necessary measures before a real water emergency occurs.
-Nevertheless, if it is not possible to avoid a water crisis that appears as natural public calamity (after a government declaration), the Drought Contingency Plan is implemented until the establishment of normal conditions.
+The proactive approach foresees a continuous monitoring of hydro-meteorological variables and of the status of water reserves in order to identify possible water crisis situations and to apply the necessary measures before a real water emergency occurs.
+Nevertheless, if it is not possible to avoid a water crisis that appears as a natural public calamity (after a government declaration), the Drought Contingency Plan is implemented until the establishment of normal conditions.
 It is evident that a proactive approach, even if more complex, is more efficient than the traditional approach, since it allows drought mitigation measures (both long term and short term) to be defined in advance, improving the quality of the interventions.

-Approach Characteristics Limitations Reactive actions after a drought event has since actions are taken with little
+Approach Characteristics Limitations Reactive Based on the implementation of actions after a drought event has occurred and is perceived.
+Taken in emergency situations but not based on a contingency plan.
+Often results in inefficient technical and economic solutions since actions are taken with little time for evaluating optimal actions.
+Limited stakeholder participation.
 Proactive Actions designed in advance, with appropriate planning tools.
 Includes stakeholder participation.
 Provides both short and long term measures and includes early warning systems.
 Includes a contingency plan for emergency situations.
-The ineffective coordination and cooperation between institutions and the lack of policy to support and revise the proactive plan may lead to an inadequate planning. ----------- -- ---
+The ineffective coordination and cooperation between institutions and the lack of policy to support and revise the proactive plan may lead to an inadequate planning.